y-lohse/inkjs/README.md

 ## Compatibility with older node and browser versions

-Generally speaking, everyhting should work just fine on any modern-ish browser and in node v4 or above.
+Generally speaking, everything should work just fine on any modern-ish browser and in node v4 or above.
 The only thing you should be careful about is if you're [getting and setting ink variables](https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md#settinggetting-ink-variables).
 In anything that does not [support Proxies](https://kangax.github.io/compat-table/es6/) (basically node v5, IE 11, Safari 9 and everything below), you can't directly read and write variables to the story state.
 Instead you will have to use the `$` function:

 ```
 _inkStory.variablesState.$("player_health", 100);